Miserlou/RJModules/README.md

   * Boost - 3HP amplifier with attenuverted CV (so it can boost and sidechain).
 Switches to -5/5v, 0-10v limit.
   * Gravity Slew (Black Hole?) - A physics-based slew limiter slash envelope generator.
 Slew carries mometum, overshoots and oscillates around a target.
 Speed, momentum, friction, gravity knobs.
 Black.
   * Spread Filter - Supersaw-esque, but for filter peaks
+  * Subharmonium - Subharmonic Oscillator (based on that PDF)

 ## Building